makersacademy/takeaway-challenge/newREADME.md

 This program was built and tested using Test Driven Development

-* [Ruby](https://www.ruby-lang.org/) - The language used to develop this program - v2.4.0p0 (2016-12-24 revision 57164)
+* [Ruby](https://www.ruby-lang.org) - The language used to develop this program - v2.4.0p0 (2016-12-24 revision 57164)
+* [Twilio](https://www.twilio.com) - The SMS client used to send delivery notifications - v4.13.0
-* [Rspec](http://rspec.info/) - The testing framework used to drive development - v3.5.4
+* [Rspec](http://rspec.info) - The testing framework used to drive development - v3.5.4